 Every person has a fundamental right to defend themselves.
 However, many people use the term “self-defense” to justify unwarranted aggression, which can make them subject to criminal punishment.
-This means you could end up serving time in jail or prison for harming another person, even if you were merely defending yourself.
+This means you could end up serving time in jail or prison for harming another person, even if you believe you were merely defending yourself.

 The Legal Definition of Self-Defense